-Testing your blood glucose, also known as Self-Monitoring of Blood Glucose (SMBG), is a method of checking how much glucose (sugar) is in the blood using a glucose meter — anywhere, anytime.
-Your doctor can also test your glucose from a blood sample that is checked in the lab.
+Checking your blood glucose, also known as Self-Monitoring of Blood Glucose (SMBG) or Blood Glucose Monitoring (BGM), is a method of checking how much glucose (or sugar) is in your blood using a blood glucose meter.
+Your doctor may also test your glucose from a blood sample that is checked in the lab.

 Less than 180 mg/dL

-Your A1C test result will not show the daily effects of food choices and activity on your blood glucose levels.
-A blood glucose meter is a good way to test and track the immediate effects of food, activity and other changes in your blood glucose levels.
-This allows you to take immediate action to bring your glucose levels within range as recommended by your doctor.
-Your doctor may also rely on your blood glucose meter results, in addition to your A1C test result, to assess and adjust your treatment plan.
+While your A1C lab test result reflects your average blood glucose over a period of time, it cannot show the effects of specific food choices and activities on your daily blood glucose levels.
+Using a blood glucose meter is a good way for you to check and track the immediate effects of food, activities and other conditions on your blood glucose levels.
+This allows you to take actions as needed to bring your glucose levels within the range recommended by your doctor.
+Your doctor may use your blood glucose meter results, in addition to your A1C lab test result, to assess and adjust your treatment plan.

-When to test* and what to look for – a practical guide
+When to check and what it can tell you – a practical guide

 First thing in the morning, before you eat or drink

-How your body/medication controls your blood glucose overnight
+How your blood glucose reacts to food/medication overnight

-How effective your diabetes medicine dose is between meals
+How your diabetes medicine dose is working between meals

-How to adjust your choice of food (carbohydrates) and portion(s) for the meal
+If you might need to adjust your food choices (carbohydrates) and portion(s) for the upcoming meal or activities

 1-2 hours after meals

-The effect of food and/or medicine on your blood glucose levels
+How food and/or medicine affected your blood glucose levels

 Before physical activity